Shashankg6/trip-planner/README.md

 Please note you will need a Google API key to use.

-Also, please update the local path to save the CSV output of resources.
+Also, please update the local path to save the CSV output of search results.

 Happy Planning!